Committees

 Awards Committee

-Vice Chair Dean Sheppard, MD San Francisco, CA
+Committee Member - Immediate Past Chair Dean Sheppard, MD, ATSF San Francisco, CA

 Committee Member Hasina Outtz Reed, MD, PhD New York, NY

-Committee Member Jerry A. Krishnan, MD, PhD, ATSF Chicago, IL
+Committee Member Kristina A. Crothers, MD, ATSF Seattle, WA

 Committee Member Linda L. Chlan, PhD, RN, ATSF Rochester, MN